CheeseCake87/flask-imp/docs/Security/flask_imp_security-login_check.md

 `message` If a message is specified, a flash message is shown.

 `message_category` The category of the flash message.

+`abort_status` The status code to return if the check fails.

 ##### Example of a route that requires a user to be logged in: